Medicare Part D Coverage Examples

 - $29 monthly premium

-- $20 copay for every prescription drug she takes
+- $20 copay for the Tier 2 prescription drug she takes

-recently divorced.
-His son, a personal trainer, has gotten Robert interested in outdoor activities like biking,
+is recently divorced.
+His son, a personal trainer, has gotten Robert interested in outdoor

 Robert’s PDP Plan Features